mraad/spark-esri/README.md

 Project to demonstrate the usage of [Apache Spark](https://spark.apache.org/) within a [Jupyter notebook within ArcGIS Pro](https://pro.arcgis.com/en/pro-app/arcpy/get-started/pro-notebooks.htm).

 Dec 16, 2021 - Added check for env var `SPARK_HOME` to override built-in spark.
+For example, download [spark-3.1.1-bin-hadoop2.7.tgz](https://archive.apache.org/dist/spark/spark-3.1.1/spark-3.1.1-bin-hadoop2.7.tgz) and set env var `SPARK_HOME` to the extracted folder location.

 Oct 30, 2021 - Pro 2.8 relies on the Windows registry to find the active conda environment.
 The registry key is `HKEY_CURRENT_USER/SOFTWARE/ESRI/ArcGISPro/PythonCondaEnv`.
 The value of this key is used to set the required os environment variable `PYSPARK_PYTHON` for PySpark to work correctly in a Pro notebook.